Greetings from the Shore

-Greetings From The Shore is a 2007 American coming-of-age romantic comedy film directed by Greg Chwerchak.
+Greetings from the Shore is a 2007 American coming-of-age romantic comedy film directed by Greg Chwerchak.
 The movie has played over 60 festivals, winning over 20 awards.
 It had its American theatrical release on September 12, 2008, on a limited basis.

-The film is set (and was shot) on the New Jersey shore, mainly in Lavallette.
+The film is set (and was shot) on the Jersey Shore, mainly in Lavallette, New Jersey.

 Plot

 Still reeling from the death of her father, a young girl spends one last summer at the Jersey Shore before heading off to college.
 But when her plans fall apart, the girl stumbles into a mysterious world of Russian sailors, high-stakes gambling, and unexpected love.